Key Indicator

 2025-01-22

-U.S. President Donald Trump officially took the oath of office on January 20 and immediately signed a series of executive orders and memoranda addressing a wide range of issues, including immigration, trade, energy, federal personnel, national security, and gender and cultural policies : Trade and Economy No New Tariffs on China, Potential Duties on Mexico and Canada President Trump announced no new tariffs on China but indicated that duties as high as 25% could be imposed on Mexico and Canada by February 1.
-He also suggested the possibility of implementing "universal tariffs" in the future.
+U.S. President Donald Trump officially took the oath of office on January 20 and immediately signed a series of executive orders and memoranda addressing a wide range of issues, including immigration, trade, energy, federal personnel, national security, and gender and cultural policies : Trade and Economy Trump Announces 10% Tariff on China and 25% Tariff on Canada and Mexico (Effective February 4 for Canada) On February 1, Donald Trump announced the imposition of an additional 10% tariff on Chinese imports and a 25% tariff on goods from Mexico and Canada.
+For Canadian energy products, the tariff will be set at 10%, with implementation starting on February 4.
+These measures will remain in effect until issues related to illegal immigration and the influx of fentanyl are resolved.
 Establishment of an "External Revenue Service" Trump proposed creating a new agency to use tariff revenues to reduce domestic taxes, stating, "We will tax foreign goods, not the American people, for the benefit of the nation."
 Declaring an "Inflation Emergency" Federal agencies were directed to implement measures to expand housing supply, reduce healthcare costs, and create jobs while rolling back certain climate policies that have driven up energy and food costs.
 Withdrawal from the Global Minimum Corporate Tax Agreement Trump rejected the international minimum corporate tax agreement championed by the Biden administration, arguing it lacked formal congressional approval and was non-binding for the U.S. Immigration Policy Southern Border Emergency and Military Deployment Declared a national emergency, deploying armed forces (including the National Guard) to secure the southern border and resuming construction of the U.S.-Mexico border wall.
 Mass Deportations and Enhanced Enforcement Advocated for the deportation of "millions of illegal immigrants," granting broader enforcement powers to ICE and CBP.
 Suspension of Refugee Resettlement Paused the refugee resettlement program, ended the "catch and release" policy, and planned to reinstate the "Remain in Mexico" program.
 Drug Cartels and Gangs Designated as Foreign Terrorist Organizations Groups like MS-13 and Tren de Aragua, along with Mexican cartels, were labeled foreign terrorist organizations, with plans to invoke the 1798 Alien Enemies Act to expel their members.
 Termination of Birthright Citizenship Issued an executive order ending automatic citizenship for children born to undocumented immigrants or those on temporary visas (e.g., tourist, student, or work visas).
 Energy and Climate Withdrawal from the Paris Agreement and Expanded Oil and Gas Drilling Reaffirmed the U.S. withdrawal from the Paris Climate Agreement (formal withdrawal requires a year) and promoted offshore and Alaskan oil and gas development, pledging to "drill, baby, drill" and replenish the Strategic Petroleum Reserve (SPR).
 Ending Wind Energy Projects and EV Subsidies Ordered a halt to large-scale wind energy development and leasing, and terminated electric vehicle subsidies and related emissions exemptions.
 Gender and Cultural Policies Binary Gender Policy and DEI Program Termination Declared that federal policy recognizes only two genders: male and female.
 Agencies were instructed to reflect biological sex on official documents, passports, and visas.
 Additionally, all Diversity, Equity, and Inclusion (DEI) programs within federal agencies were terminated.
 Federal Government Creation of a Department of Government Efficiency Announced a new "Department of Government Efficiency" led by Elon Musk, with all federal agencies required to establish task forces to streamline processes and cut costs.
 Mandatory Return to Office and Hiring Freeze Ordered all federal employees to return to in-office work immediately and imposed a 90-day hiring freeze for federal civilian positions, excluding military, immigration, and national security roles.
 Withdrawal from the World Health Organization (WHO) Ordered the U.S. withdrawal from the WHO and halted funding, though formal exit requires a one-year notice and payment of outstanding dues.
 Regulation Freeze Directed all federal departments to halt drafting or issuing new regulations pending review by the administration or approval by appointed officials.
 Other Mass Pardons for January 6 Capitol Riot Defendants Issued broad pardons for individuals involved in the January 6, 2021, Capitol riot, with 14 receiving sentence reductions.
 TikTok Ban Delayed for 75 Days Directed the Attorney General to delay enforcement of the TikTok ban by 75 days to ensure an orderly resolution while balancing national security concerns with the app's widespread use.
 Restoration of the Death Penalty Ordered the death penalty to be sought in cases involving the murder of law enforcement officers or violent crimes by undocumented immigrants, citing the need to protect Americans from violence. -- (Photo Credit: Donald J. Trump)

 2025-01-21